By: Sarah Stone

 On my second night in Gandoca, I was assigned to the midnight beach patrol.
 I pulled on a pair of black leggings and a long-sleeve gray t-shirt, slipped on a pair of water shoes, and wrapped my flashlight in red cellophane.
 The other volunteers did the same; the goal was to be as unobtrusive as possible to any leatherbacks we might encounter.
 By washing off any deodorants, perfumes, or sprays, wearing dark colors, and using a soft red light—only as absolutely needed—we minimized our risk of scaring off a nesting turtle.

 Four volunteers and one research assistant gathered at the entrance to the jungle path.
 Our 16-year-old guide led us through a black maze of creepers, vines, and branches.
 He moved silently and quickly while the rest of us lumbered along behind him.
-Under the humid, dark canopy, the jungle is a cacophony of invisible insects—screeches, hoots, and clicks surround you on all sides.
+Under the humid, dark canopy, the jungle is a cacophony of invisible insects—screeches, hoots, and clicks called out on all sides.

 As we stepped into the beach clearing, the noises of the jungle died down to give way to crashing waves and a cool breeze from the ocean.
 Plants and vines closed behind us and we were in the open.
 The sky was mostly clear, with occasional clouds passing in front of a bright half moon.
 Our guide headed back to his house while the research assistant led us onward down the beach.